yaydede/Bootcamp_book/docs/index.md

 Here is a very good article about R and Programming that everybody should read: [7 Reasons for policy professionals to get into R programming in 2019](http://gilesd-j.com/2019/01/07/7-reasons-for-policy-professionals-to-get-pumped-about-r-programming-in-2019/) [@Jones_2019].

+## Sources {.unnumbered}

+There are many sources for learning R.  But there is one source that compiles all possible sources in R: [Big Book of R](https://www.bigbookofr.com/index.html)

+The other source is [LOST](https://lost-stats.github.io), Library of Statistical Techniques.
+It provides all possible data analytics tools in multiple languages including Python, R, SAS, Stata etc ...

 ## License {.unnumbered}

 ![This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/).](png/cc.png)